fzsombor/MSFS-Glass/README.md

 - Xbox support is not possible due to the lack of SimConnect SDK in the Xbox release

 ## Credits
 MSFS Glass is based on the [MFSS Mobile Companion App](https://github.com/mracko/MSFS-Mobile-Companion-App) that is a fork of [Python-SimConnect](https://pypi.org/project/SimConnect/) project.
+The original Flask webapp implementation done by the [MSFS-2020 Cockpit Companion](https://github.com/hankhank10/MSFS2020-cockpit-companion).

 ## Donation